 Identity theft occurs when someone steals your social security number (SSN), or other personal identifying information, and fraudulently opens accounts or makes transactions in your name.
-A 2019 identity theft study shows 14.4 million people were victims of the crime in 2018.
+A 2019 identity theft study1 shows 14.4 million people were victims of the crime in 2018.
 Identity theft can cause a lot of damage to your credit and your reputation as a consumer, however, there are ways you can protect yourself from identity theft and steps you can take to recover if you are a victim.

-- Avoid giving out your social security number: There are many instances where you will need to provide your SSN to a company or business.
+- Avoid giving out your social security number.
+There are many instances where you will need to provide your SSN to a company or business.
 However, always ask if there is another form of identification you can provide.
 This will help to limit access to your SSN and lower the risk of it being stolen.

 What to Do

 Perhaps you have found, despite your best efforts, someone has stolen your identity.
-This can be scary, but the FTC offers guidance on steps you can take towards limiting the damage of the identity theft and recovering from it.
+This can be scary, but the FTC offers guidance on steps you can take towards limiting the damage of the identity theft4 and recovering from it.

 - Contact any companies where you know fraud occurred to make a report.